ianchen88/ianchen88.github.io/_pages/about.md

 * We have ongoing Colloquium at CS@UMass Lowell.
 Check out the exciting talks [here](https://ianchen88.github.io/cscolloquium/)!

 <h2 id="News"> News</h2>
+* Ian is to serve as a TPC member for 2023 IEEE CNS and ICCCN.
+(Mar.
+2023)
 * Our paper **Squeezing More Utility via Adaptive Clipping on Deferentially Private Gradients in Federated Meta-Learning** is accepted by ACSAC 2022 (Acceptance ratio: 73/303=24.0%).
 The idea is to adapt differential privacy to address data privacy challenges in Federated Meta-Learning.
 Congrutulation to Ning and other authors.
 (Sep.
 2022)
 * Our paper **Clang __usercall: Towards Native Support for User Defined Calling Conventions** is accepted by ACM ESEC/FSE 2022 Demo track.
 The idea is to mimic popular syntax and adapting Clang for interfacing purpose of C/C++ code.
 Congrutulation to Jared and other authors.
 (Aug.
 2022)
 * Our paper **Transferability of Adversarial Examples in Machine Learning-based Malware Detection** is accepted by IEEE CNS 2022.
 The idea is to spread out adversarial perturbations in order to improve transferability of adversary example attacks.
 Congrutulation to Yang and other authors.
 (Aug.
 2022)